 A couple of other Barnett crossbows in the adult range might be suitable for a teenager.
 Take a look at the newest bestseller Whitetail Hunter II, and if you want to take advantage of the recurve model, here’s the Recruit Recurve.
 Or any other Recruit.

 Barnett Crossbow Pistols

 If you’re looking for a crossbow pistol in the category of 50-80 lb draw weight, just know that Barnett is not producing in this niche.
 They have mid and high-performance crossbows.
-However, we put together a very comprehensive buying guide and reviews of the best crossbow pistols you can find on the market.
+However, we put together a very comprehensive buying guide and reviews the best crossbow pistols you can find on the market.
 Check it out.
 We’re sure you will find something suitable for your needs.
 Also, if you’re looking for a really mini crossbow just to play with, here’s a guide for that as well.

 Barnett Crossbow Scopes

 The scopes that come with the budget crossbows right out of the factory are quite lousy.
 It is a major complaint of the people who bought Barnett crossbows in the lower price range.
 Honestly, the company would do themselves a huge favor by featuring a more serious scope in all their crossbows.
 Even for an entry-level, the scope is too weak than the potential of the crossbow.
 The weapon itself outperforms the scope as soon as you take it out of your yard and into the woods.
 70% of the users report that the scope was the first item in their crossbow to upgrade.
 So, since it’s such a critical upgrade item, let’s look at the factors that are important in a crossbow scope: